fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-variate-chart-in-fusiontime.md

 That's it!
 Your first multivariate chart is ready.

-Next, we will discuss on how to add create a [multiple plots]({% site.baseurl %}/fusiontime/getting-started/create-your-multi-series-chart-in-fusiontime) in a time-series chart.
+Next, we will discuss on how to create a [multiple plots]({% site.baseurl %}/fusiontime/getting-started/create-your-multi-series-chart-in-fusiontime) in a time-series chart.